Archaeology: Methods

-An archaeological investigation usually involves several distinct phases, each of which employs its own variety of methods.
-Before any practical work can begin, however, a clear objective as to what the archaeologists are looking to achieve must be agreed upon.
-This done, a site is surveyed to find out as much as possible about it and the surrounding area.
-Second, an excavation may take place to uncover any archaeological features buried under the ground.
-And, third, the information collected during the excavation is studied and evaluated in an attempt to achieve the original research objectives of the archaeologists.
+An archaeological investigation usually involves several distinct phases, each employing a variety of methods.
+Before any practical work can begin, however, a clear objective for what the archaeologists are seeking to achieve must be agreed upon.
+This done, a site is surveyed to learn as much as possible about it and its surroundings.
+Second, an excavation may be conducted to uncover any buried archaeological features.
+And third, the information collected during the excavation is studied and evaluated to achieve the archaeologists' original research objectives.
 It is then considered good practice for the information to be published so that it is available to other archaeologists and historians, although this is sometimes neglected.

 Remote sensing

-Before actually starting to dig in a location, remote sensing can be used to look where sites are located within a large area or provide more information about sites or regions.
+Before actually starting to dig at a location, remote sensing can be used to identify where sites are located within a large area or to provide more information about sites or regions.
 There are two types of remote sensing instruments—passive and active.
-Passive instruments detect natural energy that is reflected or emitted from the observed scene.
+Passive instruments detect natural energy reflected or emitted by the observed scene.
 Passive instruments sense only radiation emitted by the object being viewed or reflected by the object from a source other than the instrument.
-Active instruments emit energy and record what is reflected.
+Active instruments emit energy and record the reflections.
 Satellite imagery is an example of passive remote sensing.
 Here are three active remote sensing instruments:

 A lidar view of the site of Rand Medieval Settlement in Lincolnshire, England.